no-name-found-here/Gentoo-DWL-laptop/README.md

 I decided to go for a rice with a Gentoo feeling to it.
 I'm using DWL from https://codeberg.org/dwl/dwl which currently is ```dwl v0.8-dev-73-gab4cb6e-dirty```.

-As of August 2025 dwl is no longer maintained :(
+As of August 2025 DWL is no longer maintained :(

 ## Dotfiles.tar
 The dotfiles.tar file contains: